AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

 ![Output of fragment with optional value in document](../images/fragments-optional.png)

 ### Default
-A *default value* can be specified for the tag used inside the fragment.
-In case, the specified tag is not present in the input json data or fragment json data, the tag gets replaced by its default value.
+A *default value* can be specified for a tag inside the fragment.

 JSON representation of the input data:
 ```json